 Sleeping in a poor position after working in a poor position all day is the kiss of death.
 The best position to sleep in is with towels under your neck and under your knees, laying on your back.

 If you going to pick one piece of equipment, choose something to raise the height of your laptop.
 The hunched-over position is the number one worst thing you can do.
-Everyone is different, so take your time and see exactly what height your laptop needs to be at to sit with proper posture (again, you can check my website for a guide).
+Everyone is different, so take your time and see exactly what height your laptop needs to be at to sit with proper posture.

 If you’re a person who likes technology, I’d also recommend the new LumoLift from LumoBack.
 This is a little activity tracker device that monitors your posture and will vibrate when you slouch.

-I recently started to pair this device with my wellness program when sitting at my computer in the evenings, and I have to say that I feel great even after a few hours, due to the constant reminder to sit up straight and frequent alerts to take a movement break.
+I recently started to pair this device with my wellness program when sitting at my computer in the evenings.
+I feel great even after a few hours, due to the constant reminder to sit up straight and frequent alerts to take a movement break.

 Of course, it’s not just about the hardware.
 What thoughts do you have on other ways to stay injury-free while working on the road?